jmarkstevens/ReactPatterns/README.md

 If you want to do it with one terminal session you can run "npm run nw" for no watch.

-CodeViewer is running at http://calitek.com/.
+There is a code viewer running on page 2 of examples at http://jmarkstevens.com/.